MicrosoftDocs/sql-docs/docs/ssma/oracle/global-settings-tester-oracletosql.md

 4. Ask User if Table Comparison Failed

-The default option set is : **Always Delete**.
+The default option set is: **Always Delete**.

 **Perform data rollback**
-This setting specifies whether to perform a rollback operation after the each test case is run.
+This setting specifies whether to perform a rollback operation after each test case is run.
 Default option set is **No**.

 The following options are available for this setting: